JLanzuisi/Jack-SB/README.md

 ## Getting the book

-The final version of the pdf and epub can be found in the releases.
+"Final" versions of the pdf and epub can be found in the releases.

+Non-release versions are in the `out` directory.

 ## Structure